hackclub/hackclub/workshops/geometric_pattern/README.md

 Using this incrementing `y` variable as our y-coordinate is how we're able to draw rows up and down the canvas.

 Save and refresh Live Preview to check it out!

+Now that we've done some work, let's back it up by committing.
+This will make sure we have a record of everything we've done in case part of our code gets deleted or lost.
+Make sure all of your files are saved.
+Then, head on over to the terminal in Cloud9 by pressing `alt+t` and type the following commands (pressing Enter after each one):

+- `git add --all`
+- `git commit -m "Add geometric_pattern project"`
+- `git push`

+Then, enter your GitHub username and password (careful here, as password will not be displayed).

 ### Offsetting the Circles in the Y-Direction